-3.5.1 Use case 5 - Account to account owner Validation 2 Scenarios:- a) Conformation Of Payee and b) Creditor Agent Validation - diagram
+3.5.1.
+Use Case 5 - Account-to-account owner validation - diagram

-4 Becoming a Validation Agent
+4. Becoming a Validation Agent

-This section of the document explains what a validation agent is and what benefits can be realised by Financial institutions becoming Validation Agents.
+This section of the document explains what a Validation Agent is and what benefits can be realized by Financial Institutions becoming Validation Agents.

-The information that FI's gather in order to KYC and on-board clients is the same information that is required in order to issue an LEI (Document, Data collection and Verification procedures) by an LEI Issuing Organization.
-Therefore (as mentioned in use case 4) there is an opportunity for FI's to become Validation Agents which means they can provide LEI's to their corporate clients in collaboration with LEI Issuer Organization(s).
+The information that FI's gather in order to KYC and on-board clients is the same information that is required in order to issue an LEI (documents, data collection and verification procedures) by an LEI-Issuing Organization.

+Therefore (as mentioned in use case 4), there is an opportunity for FI's to become Validation Agents, which means they can provide LEI's to their corporate clients in collaboration with LEI Issuer Organization(s).